 For those with closed-source distribution needs, Gendl's commercial sibling, Genworks® GDL, is available.
 GDL also comes bundled with commercial technical support, an integrated world-class NURBS surface and solid modeling kernel, and a choice of commercial Common Lisp engines.

-Current stable version:
+Current stable release:

 Already a Common Lisper?(ql:quickload :gendl) (gendl:start-gendl!)